dwatson62/CV/README.md

 #### Angular

-Angular was the first Javascript framework I learnt, and what I am currently practising.
+Angular was the first Javascript framework I learnt, and remains my favourite for creating SPAs.
 The more I use Angular the more I enjoy using it, and can appreciate the simplicity of an SPA.
 I'm very interested in learning more about the MEAN stack, because I love the idea of being able to use Javascript on the server side, and to directly link that with the front end.

 ## Recent Projects

 ##### Daryl's Palace (https://github.com/dwatson62/daryls_palace)

-- Solo project created after Makers Academy to practice Angular.
+- Solo project created after Makers Academy to create casino games in Angular.

 ##### Movie Snaps (https://github.com/dwatson62/Movie-Snaps)